Lucho2027/App_APICap/README.md

 ## Summary
-Park Finder has been created to help the user find parks and trails together with a current weather condition for users that are not familiar with an location, town or city of interest.
+Park Finder has been created to help the user find parks and trails in an specified area.
+This  together with a current weather condition will help users that are not familiar with a location, town or city be ready to go on an adventure outdoor.

-It can help travelers identify parks and trails in the area in a town with which they are not familiar with.

 ## Technical